AryanGandotra/Pred-AHCP/README.md

 _Python_ - Download and install Python from https://www.python.org

+> [!NOTE]
+> In the event of any Python dependency errors, please downgrade Python to version 3.9.6 and restart the setup process.

 _Flask_ - Download and install Flask from https://flask.palletsprojects.com/en/3.0.x/

 _HTML_ - HTML Docs https://developer.mozilla.org/en-US/docs/Web/HTML